Each year Stroud Water Research Center hosts The Water’s Edge gala in celebration of our most precious resource — water.

-2012 John Briscoe, Ph.D.
-Gordon McKay Professor of the Practice of Environment Engineering, Harvard University; Director of the Harvard Water Security Initiative; founding member of the World Water Council, the Global Water Partnership, and the World Commission on Dams; dam master of the Todd Pond Dam in Lincoln, Massachusetts
+2012 SAFE Award Recipient John Briscoe, Ph.D.
+Director, Harvard Water Security Initiative; founding member World Water Council, Global Water Partnership, World Commission on Dams

-2011 Olivia Newton-John and John Easterling.
+2011 SAFE Award Recipients Olivia Newton-John and John Easterling.
 Supporters of rainforest conservation and renowned for work in conserving the Amazon River watershed

 2010 Peter Gleick.
 Co-founder and president of the Pacific Institute, author, MacArthur Fellow, and member of the US National Academy of Sciences